jackpronske/SudokuSolver/README.md

 As of right now, the program works entirely in the command line.
 Here's how to start the project:

+- fork and clone this repository to your gitHub/local machine

 - 'npm install' to get all dependencies (mainly if you want to run the tests if altering any of the board code)

 - 'npm start' will run the program right in the command line, no need to even start up VSCode.